-So if you went with the no cost rate mortgage rate option you would be paying $27.42 more per month or almost $330 more per year.
-For most people, the slight increase in monthly payment makes a lot more sense especially those who might move or possibly refinance in the next five to seven years.
+So if you went with the no-cost mortgage rate option you would be paying $27.42 more per month or almost $330 more per year.
+For most people, the slight increase in monthly payment makes a lot more sense, especially those who might move or possibly refinance in the next five to seven years.

-Many lenders claim to have a no cost mortgage rates however when you move to close there are fees.
+Many lenders claim to have no-cost mortgage rates however when you move to close there are fees.

 What happens is the Loan Officer is not being upfront, and not clarifying if the no-cost mortgage rate means not a single penny in fee or if it means something else.

 With some lenders, a “no-cost” rate means the lender is not charging an origination fee and/or an underwriting fee but you’re still paying third-party fees.
 Other lenders claim they offer a “no-cost” rate however they still charge a processing fee and third-party fees.

 That does not happen at JB Mortgage Capital, Inc. When we say we’re providing a no-cost mortgage rate we mean not a single penny for lender underwriting/processing, points, or third-party fees (as mentioned to cover these fees you are accepting a higher rate) are being charged directly to you.